schwarz-e/schwarz-e.github.io/index.md

 This approach couples **organ-scale hemodynamics** with **cell- and tissue-level remodeling** to:

 - identify causes of disease initiation and progression
-- enable precision treatement planning that reduces morbidity and mortality due to cardiovascular disease
+- enable precision treatment planning that reduces morbidity and mortality due to cardiovascular disease
-- and bridge physics-based simulation with nascent machine learning techniques to  enable clinically actionable predictions.
+- and leverage physics-based simulations with nascent machine learning techniques to enable clinically actionable predictions.

 [Explore the full research vision →](vision)